AIM-54 Phoenix: Active guidance

 The Phoenix has several guidance modes and achieves its longest range by using mid-course updates from the F-14A/B AWG-9 radar (APG-71 radar in the F-14D) as it climbs to cruise between 80000 ft and 100000 ft at close to Mach 5.
 The Phoenix uses this high altitude to maximize its range by reducing atmospheric drag.
 At around 11 mi from the target, the missile activates its own radar to provide terminal guidance.
 Minimum engagement range for the Phoenix is around 2 nmi; at this range active homing would initiate upon launch.
+If the AWG-9 radar lost radar lock on a target before the missile had activated its own radar, the missile proceeded on a ballistic trajectory with no further guidance, known as 'going dumb'.